All Episodes

 It's great to be with you as always, Greg.

-They seem to have detail, and and you know, you told me you said, look, there's another shoe that's going to drop about you know how this is all fake and made up.
+And you told me, you said, look, there's another shoe that's going to drop about how this is all fake and made up.

-And the question is, should there be a price or consequence paid for that by senior intelligence officials?
+And the question is, should there be a price or a consequence paid for that by senior intelligence officials?

 And the fact of the matter is, if you break the law, it doesn't matter what your role is.

-I always defer to you on the on the legal part of this, but you know, lying to Congress is actually supposed to be a serious crime.
+But, you know, lying to Congress is actually supposed to be a serious crime.

-Oh, this this is vengeance, retribution, it's politically driven.
+Oh, this is vengeance, retribution.

 Say, oh, well, you know, you're a Democrat, so have a nice day, no problem.